Lily, a single woman.

 Lily: Susan’s husband Guy has left her.

-Delores: No I heard you I just can’t believe it.
-Isn’t she married to that fat, ugly dwarf with the acne all over his face and he’s so short his knuckles drag on the ground and all his clothes are for toddlers?
+Delores: No I heard you I can’t believe it.
+Isn’t she married to that garden gnome with the thing on his face?

 Raquel: That’s the one.

 Delores: And he’s leaving her?
 (Susan enters with Kleenex and sniffling) He’s leaving you?
 He’s leaving you!

 Susan: (She nods) We were sitting at breakfast.
 Well actually I was sitting and then when he came into the kitchen I helped him up to his chair and put him on the phone book that way we can look in each other’s eyes otherwise he’s always looking up.
 I said to him what I always say, “Good morning, darling” but he didn’t say it back and he always says it back (as if her mouth is full) “Good morning, darling” because he’s eating his Rice Crispi’s and a little always shouts out of his mouth onto the table-cloth.
 Then I get up from the table and get him his glass of orange juice and his slice of toast with jam and give it to him and then when he’s done eating his breakfast–

 Raquel: You turn him over and powder his ass?

 Susan: No. We always tell each other how much we love each other but this time…this time…he told me he was leaving me for someone else.